ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-REST API with containerized Node.js, Lambda, AWS RDS, API Gateway, and Postman to test - <a href="https://medium.com/@Ashleecooper/rest-api-with-containerized-node-js-lambda-aws-rds-api-gateway-and-postman-to-test-73287b815613" target="_blank" rel="noopener noreferrer">link</a></h3>
+Avoid circular dependency and decouple your code - <a href="https://medium.com/@hafizabdulman/avoid-circular-dependency-and-decouple-your-code-08ec0c3a8baa" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashlee Dolan`**
+✍️ **posted by `hamsof (Hafiz Abdulmanan)`**

-<blockquote>I received this as a take home project for an interview!</blockquote>
+<blockquote>Circular Dependency
+We often encounter the problem of circular dependency when working with frameworks that use the dependency injection…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>